 This post contains affiliate links.
 Please read my Disclaimer for more information.

 Confession: I am a very messy cook.
-I also like to wipe my hands on my apron or anything I’m wearing as I cook.
+I like to wipe my hands on my apron or anything I’m wearing as I cook.
 As a result, I need a lot of aprons.
-Usually 1 each day that I’m spending time in the kitchen.
-This Cross-Back Apron is a real utility apron, and is perfect for me and my messes ( and guys will like it too:)) Stay with me here and I’ll teach you to Make Your Own Criss Cross Back Apron!
+This Criss Cross Back Apron is a real utility apron, and is perfect for me and my messes ( and guys will like it too:)) Stay with me here and I’ll teach you to Make Your Own Criss Cross Back Apron!

 When I was through Pinterest and came across the picture and fell in love.
 I had made a Japanese Style Back-Cross apron and loved it so much I wore it out.
 How does one wear an apron out?
 Wiping your hands, spattering grease, food coloring, just to name a few.
-I originally purchased the materials to make my for one of my D-I-L’s but made her a girly vintage one instead.
+I originally purchased the materials to make this apron for one of my daughter in laws but made her a girly vintage one instead.

 Back to the apron.
 I also realized when I followed the pin to the site that I wasn’t going to pay 76.00 for an apron, so I proceeded to figure out how to make it.
-When I was buying the fabric, linen was not at a price I was comfortable spending so went with a more industrial strength fabric, Cotton Duck that would work well too.
-I think it turned out great and I can hardly wait to mess it up!
+When I was buying the fabric, linen on not on sale so I went with a more industrial strength fabric, Cotton Duck.
+I think it turned out great!
+I can hardly wait to mess it up.

 CRISS CROSS BACK APRON DIRECTIONS:

 1. You may want to wash and iron your fabric first.
-(I didn’t) I have washed the heavy duck fabric since and it softens up very well….does wrinkle and requires a hot steamy iron.
-(Linen will be easier care)
+(I didn’t) I have washed the heavy duck fabric since and it softens up very well….but it does wrinkle and requires a hot steamy iron.
+(Linen or Linen-Look might be easier care)